Voids and Halos in Voids statistics as a probe of the Expansion History of the Universe: Expansion history and non-linear structure formation

 A Hubble tension of nearly $\sim 4-5\sigma$ has been found by recent observations of the SNe-Ia and Planck collaborations \citep{Riess:2019cxk}.
 In addition to many theoretical alternative models for relaxing this tension, there is an idea of a model-independent reconstruction of $H(z)$ to show the deviation from the standard model prediction.
-Our model-independent approach describes how late-time expansion history affects voids and halo-in-voids statistics.\\ {{This is accomplished by using an alternative model for the Universe's expansion history\cite{Wang:2018fng}.
-This model-independent approach is used to construct the Hubble parameter based on background cosmological data. \cite{Wang:2018fng} used SNe Ia -Joint Light Analysis (JLA) \cite{Wang:2018fng}, SNe Ia -Nearby local measurements \cite{Riess:2016jrr}, BAO -6dF Galaxy Survey (6dFGS) \cite{beutler33666df}, BAO-SDSS DR7 Main Galaxy Sample (MGS) \cite{ross2015clustering}, BAO -tomographic BOSS DR12 (TomoBAO) \cite{Wang:2016wjr}, BAO - Lyman-$\alpha$ of BOSS DR11 \cite{Font-Ribera:2013wce}, BAO - Lyman-$\alpha$ of BOSS DR11 \cite{Delubac:2014aqe}.\\ This paper investigate the effect of the modified Hubble parameter and growth function (for more discussion see Fig.(1) and Fig.(3) of \cite{Kameli:2020kao}) on the LSS observables in a non-linear regime such as void distribution and halo-in-voids.
-We use EST as a framework for this task.}}\\ In EST, the density contrast in each point of the initial field versus variance executes a random walk for a k-sharp smoothing window function.
+Our model-independent approach describes how late-time expansion history affects voids and halo-in-voids statistics.\\ This is accomplished by using an alternative model for the Universe's expansion history\cite{Wang:2018fng}.
+This model-independent approach is used to construct the Hubble parameter based on background cosmological data. \cite{Wang:2018fng} used SNe Ia -Joint Light Analysis (JLA) \cite{Wang:2018fng}, SNe Ia -Nearby local measurements \cite{Riess:2016jrr}, BAO -6dF Galaxy Survey (6dFGS) \cite{beutler33666df}, BAO-SDSS DR7 Main Galaxy Sample (MGS) \cite{ross2015clustering}, BAO -tomographic BOSS DR12 (TomoBAO) \cite{Wang:2016wjr}, BAO - Lyman-$\alpha$ of BOSS DR11 \cite{Font-Ribera:2013wce}, BAO - Lyman-$\alpha$ of BOSS DR11 \cite{Delubac:2014aqe}.\\ This paper investigates the effect of the modified Hubble parameter and growth function (for more discussion see Fig.(1) and Fig.(3) of \cite{Kameli:2020kao}) on the LSS observables in a non-linear regime such as void distribution and halo-in-voids.
+We use EST as a framework for this task.
+One should note that the errors in the reconstructed expansion history are not Gaussian.
+Although, we use a Gaussian approximation for the errors in reconstructed expansion history, which propagates in growth function and EST functions with Gaussian $\pm1\sigma$ error. \\ In EST, the density contrast in each point of the initial field versus variance executes a random walk for a k-sharp smoothing window function.
 The number density of dark matter halos is determined by statistics of the first up-crossing of the Markov random walks from a specific barrier which is related to the collapse model.
 For the SC, with a constant barrier of $\delta_c$, the first up-crossing $f_{\text{FU}}$ of Markov random walks is as below \be f_{\text{FU}}(S,\delta_c)dS=\frac{1}{\sqrt{2\pi}}\frac{\delta_c}{S^{3/2}}\exp[-\frac{\delta_c^2}{2S}]dS. \ee The number density of dark matter halos is: \be n(M,t)dM=\frac{\bar{\rho}}{M}f_{\text{FU}}(S,\delta_c)|\frac{dS}{dM}|dM. \ee Note that the number density of dark matter halos can be calculated at any redshift.
 In this case, the collapsing barrier is modeled as a redshift-dependent function $\delta_c(t)=\delta_c / D(z)$.
 It is interesting to note that the redshift dependence of the barrier is controlled by the growth function, which depends on the expansion history of the Universe.
 In the next section, we will discuss the {\it{two barriers}} problem in EST and the physics of void statistics.\\